-Seafood New Zealand works closely with the five sector representative entities across deepwater, inshore, aquaculture, paua and rock lobster to ensure a thriving and sustainable seafood sector that is valued by New Zealanders and our trading partners.
+Seafood New Zealand’s primarily focus is deepwater and inshore wild capture fisheries, but works closely with other sectors to ensure a thriving and sustainable seafood sector that is valued by New Zealanders and our trading partners.

 The seafood industry is committed to providing high quality careers in local communities through our sustainable and innovative provision of safe seafood.

-Deepwater Group represents quota owners of New Zealand deepwater fisheries.
+The Deepwater Council represents quota owners of New Zealand deepwater fisheries.
 This includes hake, hoki, jack mackerel, ling, orange roughy, oreo, scampi, southern blue whiting and squid.

 Our role is to unite and assist quota owners to manage the sustainability of these wild fisheries in collaboration with government, scientists, and others to ensure New Zealand’s deepwater fisheries resources are managed to optimise their long-term sustainable yields.

-Fisheries Inshore New Zealand is a non-profit organisation that was established by quota owners, ACE holders and fishers to work together to advance their interests in inshore finfish, pelagic and tuna fisheries.
+The Inshore Coucil works to advance interests in inshore finfish, pelagic and tuna fisheries.
 We ensure that New Zealand gains the maximum economic yields from its inshore fisheries resources, managed within a long-term sustainable framework.